AriFordsham/GHCWiki/builder.md

 # The GHC Builder

+This infrastructure is currently unmaintained and can be assumed to be bit-rotted.
+Currently GHC is tested via external [wiki:ContinuousIntegration](continuous-integration) services.

 The **GHC builder** is a client/server system that allows us to build and test GHC on lots of different computers scattered around the world (the *clients*, or *build slaves*), and aggregate the test results centrally (the *server*).